What’s changing, who’s paying for Arrowhead renovations? - NewsBreak

 Friday on Twitter, Kansas City Mayor Quinton Lucas said the stadium will need $50M worth of improvements for the games .

-“Look for an ask to the state on that in addition to private fundraising to fund that step,” he tweeted.KC leaders already expecting transit, stadium improvements ahead of World Cup
+“Look for an ask to the state on that in addition to private fundraising to fund that step,” he tweeted.Chief’s Orlando Brown, Jr. enrolls in diabetes study during offseason

 The source of that “private fundraising” is unknown at present.